jtang6031/siads-699-sentiment-analysis-sp500/README.md

 means no relationship.
 A Sharpe ratio compares average return with how uneven those returns were.
 Gross Sharpe ignores estimated trading costs; net Sharpe subtracts the notebook's assumed costs.
 The final column is an arithmetic annualized average, not compound growth.
-It is written as a decimal exactly as produced by V5: for example, 0.109173 means 10.9173% per year under the notebook's assumptions.
+It is written as a decimal exactly as produced by the table: for example, 0.109173 means 10.9173% per year under the notebook's assumptions.

 The notebook generated random stand-in values so it could continue.
 Because the model feature sets